enginerte/Opdracht3/README.md

 # Opdracht3
-Login to Docker playgrounds and give rights in the terminal type "chmod 755 enginscript.sh" Run it by ./enginscript.sh command
+Login to Docker playgrounds and upload the script then give rights in the terminal by typing "chmod 755 enginscript.sh" Run it by ./enginscript.sh command